 - After 30 minutes if hungry follow this with a bowl of warm cereal.

 Prior to lunch take 2 tablets of LiverCare (MA579) to help support the liver as it is busy cleansing the blood and nourishing your tissues.

-- Favour light food: no raw food, no animal protein, reduce intake of fat, take fresh cooked meals, avoid hard cheeses, sour cream, yogurt and chocolate/sweets/ desserts.
+- Favour light food: no raw food, no animal protein, reduce intake of fat, take freshly cooked meals, avoid hard cheeses, sour cream, yoghurt and chocolate/sweets/ desserts.